 Over the last decade or so, 1969’s All Monsters Attack has received a much-appreciated critical reappraisal.
 Often considered one of the worst entries in the Godzilla franchise, All Monsters Attack has polarised opinion but is now regarded fondly by many fans and critics alike.
 This review will be another for the positive camp.
 All Monsters Attack (or, as it was incomprehensibly titled in America, Godzilla’s Revenge) is a wholesome film that manages to be both fun and melancholic.

 Set in a world in which Godzilla films are just that, All Monsters Attack follows Ichiro (Tomonori Yazaki), a young boy obsessed with monsters.
 Both of Ichiro’s parents work long hours, often absent for several nights at a time.
 While Ichiro finds companionship in an old toymaker from his block of flats, he is a lonely, bullied kid.
 As an escape, Ichiro often dreams of Monster Island; and of palling around with Godzilla’s son, Minya (who can shrink to human-size to speak with him).
 On Monster Island, Minya has his own bully, a toad-like monster called Gabara.
 A parallel struggle against Ichiro and Minya’s bullies is therefore realised.
 Back in the real world, a second plot thread involving two bank robbers begins to take centre-stage.
-Ichiro accidentally finds one of the robber’s driver’s license, so they kidnap him.
+Ichiro accidentally finds the driving license of one of the robbers, so they kidnap him.
 Ichiro must gather the strength of his dreams to overcome the fiends.